zoranmedic/mdcr/README.md

 }
 ```

-In order to evaluate the model, recommendation scores for each combination of `query_paper_id` and a paper from the candidates list must be calculated and stored in a JSON file (details below).
+In order to evaluate the model, recommendation scores for each combination of `query_paper_id` and `candidate_paper_id` must be calculated and stored in a JSON file (details below).

 Files containing all the papers' titles and abstracts are stored in separate `.jsonl` files (around 250MB each), that can be found on the following links:
 * [val_data](https://takelab.fer.hr/data/mdcr/mdcr_val_data.jsonl)